anis-hentit/DRL/README.md

 - **`generate_links(num_hosts, density_factor)`**: Generates network topology with specified density.
 - **`main(num_hosts, density_factor)`**: Main function to generate and save the infrastructure configuration.

-### Benchmark
+### Inference

 #### Overview

-The `benchmark.py` script measures the execution time and performance of different configurations to evaluate the deployment strategies across multiple topologies.
+The `Inference.py` script measures the execution time and performance of different configurations to evaluate the deployment strategies across multiple topologies.
 It runs the environment for a specified number of episodes and records various metrics.

 #### Methods

 - **`run_inference(agent, env, num_episodes, num_applications)`**: Runs inference and collects metrics for the given number of episodes and applications.
-- **`main()`**: Main function to run the benchmark with different configurations and topologies.
+- **`main()`**: Main function to run the Inference with different configurations and topologies.

 ### Main Script